 Yoga and Meditation are rooted in Hinduism (or Sanatana Dharma) and have been sustained, nourished and furthered by all Dharmic traditions of India–Buddhism, Sikhism, Jainism.
 Hence this platform to bring together a comprehensive curated compilation of articles from around the world on Yoga and Hinduism together.

-While for now we’re speaking to an English speaking audience, our long-term goal is to translate this compilation of about 500 articles into all Indian languages as well as select foreign languages.
+While for now we’re speaking to an English speaking audience, our long-term goal is to translate our curated articles into all Indian languages as well as select foreign languages.

 Who runs this platform?